GreatJakes/styled-components-themer/README.md

 # styled-components-themer - JavaScript Object to CSS

-This utility function allows you to quickly write styles in JavaScript object notation which are compiled into CSS.
+Use this if you:

+* use styled-components in your project.
+* hate writing CSS *and* JS inside template literals.
+* have an IDE with code completion features.
+* don't want to declare a new component for every single element that you want to style.
+* have a complex design system that isn't based on scales.

+This utility function is a more robust and customizable implementation of React and styled-components' JS-to-CSS methods.
 It greatly improves on [styled-components](https://www.styled-components.com/)' theming capabilities by escaping the hassle of template literal syntax.
 It allows for greater code reuse and modular styling.
 It also contains a few shortcuts to make your job even easier and is designed to be modified to your specific needs.
-While styled-components does already have some object-to-css support, this utility takes it a lot further.

-Themer outputs a string that contains the style properties to be inserted into a styled-component's string literal.
+To be clear: Themer does not do anything that styled-components can't already do.
+It just makes accomplishing those things a lot faster and with less boilerplate.

 This is not a dependency package.
 It's just a file with some code; its written to be easily modifiable to your purposes.
+The themer() function outputs a string that contains the style properties to be inserted into a styled-component's string literal.

 Note: This was written to work with styled-components, but the output of the function can be compiled into CSS by most pre-processors.